quarkusio/quarkus-quickstarts/stork-automatic-consul-registration-quickstart/README.md

 Quarkus guide: https://quarkus.io/guides/stork-registration

-This example describes how Stork can registers automatically service instances using Consul.
+This example describes how Stork can register automatically service instances using Consul.

 You can start the Consul instance using: